wavefrontHQ/opentelemetry-examples/java-example/README.md

 ### Create a Nested Span, Add an Attribute

-To create a basic span, you only need to specify the name of the span.
-The start and end time of the span is automatically set by the OpenTelemetry SDK.
-Most of the time, you need to correlate spans for nested operations.
+To create a span, you only need to specify the name of the span.
+The start and end time of the span are set automatically by the OpenTelemetry SDK.
+Most of the time, you need to correlate spans for nested operations

-In OpenTelemetry spans can be created freely, and it’s up to the implementor to annotate them with attributes specific to the operation. `Attributes` provide additional context on a span and about the specific operation it tracks, such as results or properties of an operations.
+In OpenTelemetry, you can create spans freely, and it’s up to the implementor to annotate them with attributes specific to the operation. `Attributes` provide additional context on a span and about the specific operation it tracks, such as results or properties of an operation.

-The spans can be manually linked for the `main` method to call the `child` method in the following way:
+You can link spans manually for the `main` method to call the `child` method as follows:

 ```java
   public static void main(String[] args) throws InterruptedException {